 My thoughts about the book, not that I’ve given you some of the things about it are thus.

-One, I probably never would have even thought about picking up this book to read, let alone read it, as it’s way outside my genre.
+One, I probably never would have even picked up this book in a store, let alone read it, as it’s way outside my genre.

-Two, after reading it and enjoying it a lot, I’ve read other books of its type, with people chronicling their adventures of some sort.
-I thought about how I write this blog and tell stories to then highlight lessons of some sort, and how this book has some of that.
+Two, after reading it and enjoying it a lot, I’ve read other books of its type, with people chronicling their adventures.
+I thought about how I write this blog and tell stories to then highlight lessons of some sort, and how this book has that going for it.